isaacs/sax-js/README.md

 Designed with [node](http://nodejs.org/) in mind, but should work fine in the browser or other CommonJS implementations.

+## What This Is

+* A very simple tool to parse through an XML string.
+* A stepping stone to a streaming HTML parser.
+* A handy way to deal with RSS and other mostly-ok-but-kinda-broken XML docs.

+## What This Is (probably) Not

+* An HTML Parser - That's the goal, but this isn't it.
+It's just XML for now.
+* A DOM Builder - You can use it to build an object model out of XML, but it doesn't do that out of the box.
+* XSLT - No DOM, no querying.
+* 100% Compliant with (some other SAX implementation) - Most SAX implementations are in Java and do a lot more than this does.
+* An XML Validator - It does a little validation when in strict mode, but not much.
+* A Schema-Aware XSD Thing - Schemas are an exercise in fetishistic masochism.
+* A DTD-aware Thing - Fetching DTDs is a much bigger job.

+## Regarding `<!DOCTYPE`s and `<!ENTITY`s

+The parser will handle the basic XML entities in text nodes and attribute values:
+`&amp; &lt; &gt; &apos; &quot;`.
+It's possible to define additional entities in XML by putting them in the DTD.
+This parser doesn't do anything with that.
+If you want to listen to the `ondoctype` event, and then fetch the doctypes, and read the entities and add them to `parser.ENTITIES`, then be my guest.

+Unknown entities will fail in strict mode, and in loose mode, will pass through unmolested.

 ## Usage

     var sax = require("./lib/sax"),